felixknox/single.js/README.md

 <br>

 ### sitetree (JSON):
-contains the structure of the actual site (the name says it all)
+contains the structure of the actual site

 #### mandatory Fields:
 * `path` : String